2SSK/react-college-website/README.md

 Here's a sneak peek of what the website looks like:
 ![Educational Institution Website](./public/preview.png)

-### 📚 Features

-- **About Us:** An overview of the institution's mission, vision, and vlues with a visually appealing layout.
-- **Blog:** A dynamic blog section that allows users to explore articles and updates related to the institutions.
-- **Courses:** A dedicated section displaying the courses offered, with detailed descriptions and easy navigation.
-- **Contact Us:** A contact form and information section, enabling users to easily get in touch.

 ### 🛠️ Tech Stack

 - **Frontend:** React.js